 Backpack or carry bag

 Besides keeping all your landscape gear together and organized.
 A bag gives your gear protection in bad weather.
-I have a simple shoulder camera bag that carries one full DSLR with lens attached as well as a secondary lens.
-I can also fit in a flash if I really wanted to along with some cleaning accessories, an extra battery and more.
+I have a simple shoulder camera bag that carries one full DSLR with a lens attached as well as a secondary lens.
+I can also fit in a flash if I really wanted to along with some cleaning accessories, an extra battery, and more.

 Peak Design makes an awesome backpack if you wanted something with a little more space.
 Or to easily carry two camera bodies.
 Or possibly a drone.
 Whatever your shooting style may be.